 - PPM (parts per million) measurements of a defect or complaint from a product provided to a customer

-Data systems which allow for closed-loop monitoring can be tuned to self-correct, so that those managing the process are able to react immediately and rectify the issue.
+Data systems that allow for closed-loop monitoring can be tuned to self-correct so that those managing the process are able to react immediately and rectify the issue.

-Objective data from completed projects can similarly be fed forward into future projects to improve a engineering team’s performance of delivery.
+Objective data from completed projects can similarly be fed forward into future projects to improve an engineering team’s performance of delivery.